CharlesStockman/linuxConfiguration/README.md

 * retrieve dotifles
 * configure the linux system using scripts

-By Separating the intallation of the software from the configuration, the configuration script is written once and we can have multiple installation scripts where each installation script for a linux distribution.
+By Separating the intallation of the software from the configuration, the configuration script(s) are written once and we can have multiple installation scripts where each installation script for a linux distribution.

 ## Steps